CalestialAshley35/NetCode-Editor/README.md

 - **HTML**: For the structure of the editor.
 - **CSS**: For styling and layout.
 - **JavaScript**: For interactivity and real-time code execution.

-## Installation
-To run your own instance of the NetCode Editor:

-1. Clone this repository or download the source code.
-2. Open the `index.html` file in your preferred web browser.
-3. For a live environment, consider using platforms like Glitch or GitHub Pages.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.